oswaldderiemaecker/ansible-demo/STEP4.md

 Steps:

-* Adding Redis in Development Environement
+* Adding Redis in Development Environment
 * Install Redis Role from Ansible Galaxy
 * Review Redis Playbook & Vars
-* Deploy our Redis Playbook in the Developmment Environement
+* Deploy our Redis Playbook in the Developmment Environment

 ## Switch to branch step-4